Main Difference Between Lifeline and EBB Program

 What if my financial situation changes?
 Am I still eligible for Lifeline?

-If there are changes in your household income or participation in assistance programs, you may need to reverify your eligibility.
+If there are changes in your household income or participation in assistance programs, you may need to revert your eligibility.
 It’s essential to consult with your service provider or the Lifeline support center to ensure continued compliance.

 Was the EBB Program available in all states?